 Completing the Development of Rural Basic Infrastructure.
 The government is committed to follow through the initiatives started in GTP 1.0 and deliver on its initial promises to the rural people.
-In addition, a new component---namely, the maintenance of infrastructure---will also be included in GTP 2.0.
+In addition, a new component-namely, the maintenance of infrastructure-will also be included in GTP 2.0.

-The targets under this second phase are summarised in Tables 5.3 to 5.5 and Figures 5.4 to 5.6:
+The targets under this second phase are summarised in Figures 5.4 to 5.6: